Tracy Jordan of 30 Rock has a rather tenuous hold on reality, perhaps best summed up here:

 Bishop: Doctor Song, do you trust this man?
 River Song: I absolutely trust him.
 Bishop: He's not some kind of madman, is he? (beat) River Song: I absolutely trust him.

-The episode "The Doctor's Wife" demonstrates that the TARDIS is even more of a Cloud Cuckoo Lander than the Doctor, with a heavy dose of The Cloudcuckoolander Was Right.
+The episode "The Doctor's Wife" puts the mind of the TARDIS in a human body, demonstrating that she's even more of a Cloud Cuckoo Lander than the Doctor, with a heavy dose of The Cloudcuckoolander Was Right.
 Having your mind spread across all of time and space will do that to you.

 The one-shot companion Layla from the Tenth Doctor audio story "Dead Air" doesn't bat an eyelash over the fact that the Doctor is an alien or the idea that her boat has been invaded by a being made of sound that eats noises, instead being mostly concerned with finding out if they have kettles and trouser presses in space.